zgock999/Zonos-Ja/CONDITIONING_README.md

   - **max_val:** `0.8`
   - **uncond_type:** `learned`
 - **Description:**
   Encodes the desired [VQScore](https://github.com/JasonSWFu/VQscore) value for the output audio.
-VQScore is an unsupervised speech quality (cleanliness) estimation method which we found has superior generalization and reduced biases compared to supervised methods like DNSMOS.
-Good values for our model are 0.78 for high-quality speech.
-The eight dimensions correspond to consecutive 1/8th chunks of the audio. (eg. for an 8 second output, the first dimension represents the quality of the first second only).
-For inference we generally set all 8 dimensions to the same value.
-This has an unfortunate strong correlation with expressiveness, so for expressive speech we recommend to set it to unconditional.
+VQScore is an unsupervised speech quality (cleanliness) estimation method that we found has superior generalization and reduced biases compared to supervised methods like DNSMOS.
+A good value for our model is 0.78 for high-quality speech.
+The eight dimensions correspond to consecutive 1/8th chunks of the audio. (eg. for an 8-second output, the first dimension represents the quality of the first second only).
+For inference, we generally set all 8 dimensions to the same value.
+This has an unfortunately strong correlation with expressiveness, so for expressive speech, we recommend setting it to unconditional.
 ---
 ### ctc_loss
 - **Type:** `FourierConditioner`